Marie-Charlotte Léger

 Marie-Charlotte Léger (born 13 March 1996) is a French footballer who plays as a forward for Seconde Ligue club Marseille.

 Career

-On June 2015, Léger was announced at Montpellier.
+In June 2015, Léger was announced at Montpellier.

 On 3 July 2018, Léger was loaned to Fleury.

 On 8 January 2021, Léger was announced at Soyaux.
 She made her league debut against Paris FC on 16 January 2021.
 Léger scored her first league goal against Dijon on 23 January 2021, scoring a penalty in the 61st minute.

-On 25 July 2022, Léger was announced at Guingamp on a two year contract.
+On 25 July 2022, Léger was announced at Guingamp on a two-year contract.
 She made her league debut against Fleury on 10 September 2022.
 Léger scored her first league goal against Fleury on 16 September 2023, scoring in the 49th minute.

 On 25 July 2024, Léger was announced at Marseille.

 International career

 Marie-Charlotte Léger represented France at youth level from 2012.

 Léger made her senior international debut on 19 September 2015 in a friendly match against Brazil as a substitute in the 92nd minute.
 She scored her first international goal against Nigeria on 6 April 2018, scoring in the 90th+3rd minute.

 Léger was part of the France squad at the 2016 SheBelieves Cup and the 2018 SheBelieves Cup.